BonsaiDen/JavaScript-Garden/doc/en/types/equality.md

     null         ==   undefined     // true
     " \t\r\n"    ==   0             // true

-The above table shows the results of the type coercion and it is the main reason why the use of `==` is widely regarded as bad practice, it introduces hard to track down bugs due to its complicated conversion rules.
+The above table shows the results of the type coercion, and it is the main reason why the use of `==` is widely regarded as bad practice.
+It introduces hard-to-track-down bugs due to its complicated conversion rules.

-Additionally there is also a performance impact when type coercion is in play;
+Additionally, there is also a performance impact when type coercion is in play;
 for example, a string has to be converted to a number before it can be compared to another number.

 ### The Strict Equality Operator

-The strict equality operator consists of **three** equal signs: `===`
+The strict equality operator consists of **three** equal signs: `===`.

 It works exactly like the normal equality operator, except that strict equality operator does **not** perform type coercion between its operands.